VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 4 Medium_Level_API_Dropper/Exercise 4 Medium_Level_API_Dropper.md

 ## Summary: Medium-level API Dropper
-- We made the transition from high-level APIs to mid-level APIs, or from Windows APIs to native APIs.
+- We made the transition from high-level APIs to medium-level APIs, or from Windows APIs to native APIs.
 - But still no direct use of system calls
 - Syscall execution via medium_level_dropper.exe -> ntdll.dll -> syscall
 - Dropper no longer imports Windows APIs from kernel32.dll